jcoady9/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26 February 16, 2017

+**Today's Progress**: Started work on a python program for transfering data from an xlsx file to a sqlite database.

+**Thoughts:** Using openpyxl so it should be a pretty straightforward.

+### Day 25 February 15, 2017

+**Today's Progress**: Experimented with the Wagtail CMS framework.

+**Thoughts:** Tried out a CMS framework to see what it could be used for.

 ### Day 24: February 14, 2017

 **Today's Progress**: Implemented a simple worksheet object to simplify working with excel spreadsheet data.